kobbyNua/contactBookApp/README.md

  ```
 run localhost:4200 in the browser when the server is working

-# N.B when data is added for the first time it might delay to appear on the browser so just refresh the page to the results
+# N.B when data is added for the first time it might delay to appear on the browser so just refresh the page to the results and also don't close the xampp control panel or stop apache and mysql on the xampp control panel while running the django app